-Drinking sufficient water can support immunity, help with circulation, regulate body temperature and serve as an appetite suppressent — all things we can do with more of in these Covid-19 times.
+Drinking sufficient water can support immunity, help with circulation, regulate body temperature and serve as an appetite suppressent — all worthy goals at the start of a new year.

 In rare cases, however, you can drink too much, causing nausea and headaches, and in extreme circumstances, vomiting and diarrhea.

 So what’s the magic number?
 How much water should we actually be drinking?
 It’s not an easy answer, and body weight, activity level and environmental factors must all be taken into consideration.

 The commonly accepted volume is two liters of water, which equates to eight glasses per day.
 But taking into account exercise, the dry climate and time spent in air conditioning, should it be more?
 Or less?

 The science says your kidneys can process between 20 to 28 liters of water per day.
 You’re probably not going to drink that much, however, and if you do it should be spaced out over the day, as your kidneys, which work as a filtration system, can only process about 0.8 to a liter of water every hour.